newsnet-africa/gdelt_fetcher/README/README.md

 #  Structure
 This library is in charge of everything that relates to the data that comes from the GDELT project.
 Here the following is supposed to happen:

+Source of the Dictionaries:
+The dictionaries that store the mappings of the codes of the SubComponents are stored [here](https://www.gdeltproject.org/data.html#documentation).

 - [ ] Fetch Data from the source
 	- [x] CSV:
 		- [x] [[GDELT-Event_Codebook-V2.0.pdf|Event]] data